mimicax/XCXGecko/README.md

 # XCXGecko
 Trainer for XCX using [pyGecko](https://github.com/wiiudev/pyGecko).

-Requires kernel exploit to use.
+* This tool requires kernel exploit and pyGecko to use; it's your responsibility to find out how to run these on your Wii U firmware version
+* *Do not ask if XCXGecko works on firmware 5.X.X*; if pyGecko works, then XCXGecko should connect properly
 * Use at your own risk
-* All codes tested on v1.0.1E, and should be compatible with v1.0.1U
+* All codes tested on v1.0.1E and v1.0.1U, and has also been confirmed to support v1.0.2E and v1.0.2U
+* To use with v1.0.1(J) / v1.0.2(J), modify code_db in config.ini
-* To use with v1.0.1(J), edit ```config.ini```
+* To use with OnionKnight's LoadiineV4+pyGecko combined payload, click 'Payload: ...' toolbar button to set proper mode
-* This tool is NOT currently compatible with Wii U firmwares above 5.3.2

 ## Features